awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-shared-invitations.md

 To access shared resources, the owner of the resource share must add you as a principal\.

-If you're added to the resource share through an AWS account in an organization in AWS Organizations, and sharing within the organization is enabled, then you automatically get access to the shared resources without having to accept an invitation\.
+If you're added to the resource share through an AWS account that is in an organization in AWS Organizations, and sharing within the organization is enabled, then you automatically get access to the shared resources without having to accept an invitation\.

 If you're added to a resource share by one of the following, you receive an invitation to join the resource share:
 + An account outside of your organization in AWS Organizations